SHEC/Entorno/README.md

 ```
   $ sudo nodemon bin/www
 ```
-And that's all what you need!!!
+And that's all what you need to run SHEC!!!